wrapp/wrapp-log.js/README.md

  The `options` argument is required to be undefined or an object.
 Each value should be a primitive / JSON parsable object.

- and error is passed in options as: `{ error: new Error() }` and will be parsed.
+ and error is passed in options as: `{ error: new Error() }` and will be serialized.
 See "Output details" below for more info.

 #### Input